Killian-Morin/42/README.md

-# The projects done for the 42 Cursus
+# All my projects done for the 42 Cursus before dividing them in individual repositories